gerac83/BMVC2024/authors/instructions-for-presenting-authors.md

 ## Uploading your e-poster and videos

 Videos can be uploaded via OpenReview; similar to uploading your camera-ready paper.
-For this, we have created extra fields to accommodate posters and videos for each accepted submission. **The deadline for uploading videos and posters is 23:59 GMT on November 1st, 2024.**
+For this, we have a new submission to accommodate posters and videos for each accepted submission which you can access via the menu on the top-right in the Openreview forum of your paper. **The deadline for uploading videos and posters is 23:59 GMT on November 1st, 2024.**

 ## Oral presentations